 At first glance you may think it’s a GP race bike from late nineties.
-Though it’s remarkably similar to some of the iconic race bikes of yesteryear, it is a brand new two stroke motorcycle manufactured by Ronax GmbH – a two stroke specialist motorcycle manufacturer based out of Dresden, Germany.
+Though it’s remarkably similar to some of the iconic race bikes of yesteryear, it is a brand new two stroke Superbike manufactured by Ronax GmbH – a two stroke specialist motorcycle manufacturer based out of Dresden, Germany.

 Ronax 500 is powered by a 499cc, two-stroke, 80 degree, 4-cyclinder V engine producing 160 hp @ 11,500rpm mated with a 6-speed cassette type transmission with two riding modes (sport & rain).
 Two stroke power plant features 54.5mm x 54mm bore and stroke, counter rotating dual crankshafts, fuel injection and enclosed in aluminum casing.